jeancopp/DesignPatternsExamples/README.md

-# gof-design-patterns-examples
+# design-patterns-examples

-In this project, you can see examples of Gang Of Four Design Patterns implementations in Java 8
+In this project, you can see examples of Gang Of Four and others Design Patterns implementations in Java 8